PyWiFeS/pipeline/README.md

 `--greedy-stds`: Treat observations vaguely near known standard stars as STANDARD frames even if IMAGETYP = 'OBJECT'.
 If this option is not set, only IMAGETYP = 'STANDARD' frames are used as standards.

-`--extract-and-splice`: Automatically locate sources in the output datacubes, extract sources with parameters defined in JSON5 file:
+`--extract`: Automatically locate sources in the output datacubes, extract sources with parameters defined in JSON5 file:

     /.../pipeline/pipeline_params/params_extract.json5

-The sky annulus is hard-coded to extend from 3 to 4 times the JSON5-specified source radius.
+If the inputs are Nod & Shuffle frames, the sky is not subtracted.

+`--extract-and-splice`: In addition to the extraction described above, splice together the datacubes and extracted spectra.
 The pipeline uses 2nd-order Lanczos (sinc) interpolation to map the red arm onto the finer wavelength spacing of the blue arm (the red arm wavelength spacing is 60% coarser in the default JSON5 setup).
-If the inputs are Nod & Shuffle frames, the sky is not subtracted.

 ### Extra usabilities
 #### Multiprocessing